-Enter the non-federal portions of line h (line h minus line i).
+Enter the non-federal portions of line f (line f minus line g).

-Lines k and l
+Lines i and j

 Enter the amounts for each Fund for Functions 8 and 9.
 Be careful not to include in Functions 8 and 9 costs or portions of costs which are operational in nature, which are to be included in operational costs.